Plant care

 Is corn plant toxic to cats and dogs?

-Corn plant is mildly toxic to pets.
+Corn plant is toxic to pets.
 ASPCA lists Dracaena fragrans as toxic to cats and dogs due to saponins.
 Cats can experience dilated pupils, vomiting, and depression.

 What USDA hardiness zone does corn plant grow in?